EliLangille/Portfolio/README.md

 # Portfolio
-A portfolio to showcase my various programming skills, goals, projects, and things I'm learning.
+A portfolio to showcase my various programming skills, goals, projects, and the things I'm learning.

 Note: The below lists are alphabetized, not ranked in any way.

 ## Objective
-Short term: Obtain a full-time role involving DevOps and/or software development work, with room to grow in either of those areas.
+Obtain a full-time role involving programming work, ideally involving Python, DevOps, data operations, and/or back-end development.

-Long term: Become a DevOps Engineer or Back-End Developer.

 ## Skills
 Programming Languages: